 10. Snowman Snapshot

 Who doesn’t love a snow day?
-Capture your frozen smiles while showing off your latest snowman creation on a snowflake themed card.
+Capture your frozen smiles while showing off your latest snowman creation with one of our foliage Christmas cards for color contrast and seasonal interest.
 The snow is the perfect place to take your photo because the white will reflect light, illuminating you and your family.

 11. Cozy Campfire